code2319/Free-DevOps-Books-1/README.md

 * [ ]  The DevOps Handbook - How to Create World-Class Agility, Reliability, and Security in Technology Organizations [[Download]](/book/The%20DevOps%20Handbook%20-%20How%20to%20Create%20World-Class%20Agility%2C%20Reliability%2C%20and%20Security%20in%20Technology%20Organizations.epub)
 * [ ]  The Linux Command Line - A Complete Introduction [[Download]](/book/The%20Linux%20Command%20Line%20-%20A%20Complete%20Introduction.pdf)
 * [ ]  The Linux Programming Interface - A Linux and UNIX System Programming Handbook [[Download]](/book/The%20Linux%20Programming%20Interface%20-%20A%20Linux%20and%20UNIX%20System%20Programming%20Handbook.pdf)
+* [x] The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win
 * [ ]  tmux 2 - Productive Mouse-Free Development [[Download]](/book/tmux%202%20-%20Productive%20Mouse-Free%20Development.epub)
 * [ ]  tmux Taster [[Download]](/book/tmux%20Taster.pdf)
 * [ ]  UNIX and Linux System Administration Handbook - Fifth Edition [[Download]](/book/UNIX%20and%20Linux%20System%20Administration%20Handbook%20-%20Fifth%20Edition.epub)